originphp/zip/README.md

 ### Compression

-If you just want to store a file in the ZIP archive without compression you can set `compress` to false.
+If you just want to store a file in the ZIP archive without compression you can set `compress` to `false`.

 ```php
 $zip = new Zip();